Entry rules

 Examples:

-Custom risk and position sizing management
+Custom risk and position size management

 This flexibility allows you to adapt your strategy to market conditions and optimize your risk management.